National accounts and GDP

 From Statistics Explained

-- Data from September and October 2012.
+- Data from May 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
+Planned article update: November 2014.

 National accounts are the source for a multitude of well-known economic indicators which are presented in this article.
 Gross domestic product (GDP) is the most frequently used measure for the overall size of an economy, while derived indicators such as GDP per capita — for example, in euro or adjusted for differences in price levels — are widely used for a comparison of living standards, or to monitor the process of convergence across the European Union (EU).